glasskube/glasskube/website/docs/index.md

 The package operator has two controllers:

 1. The Package Controller (managing packages)
-2. The PackageInfo Controller (syncing package infos from a registry)
+2. The PackageInfo Controller (syncing package infos from a repository)

-### Package Repo
+### Packages Repository

-A place where `PackageInfo`s are stored, searched and maintained.
+A place where `PackageManifest`s are stored, searched and maintained.
+Currently only the glasskube packages repository is supported: [`glasskube/packages`](https://github.com/glasskube/packages)

 ## Commands